Dharbachou/inform/README.md

 ### 📈 calculateInvestment

-Calculates the total investment based on the number of coins, price per coin, and optional fee.
+Calculates the total investment based on the number of assets, price per asset, and optional fee.

 📦 Import
 ```ts